con2/edegal/frontend/README.md

 If, for some reason, you want to develop the Edegal frontend without using Docker, follow these instructions.

 When developing without Docker, the frontend will, by default, use the Conikuvat.fi live production backend.
-To change this, edit `proxy` in `package.json`.
+If you want to use another backend, change `proxy` in `package.json`.

 Requirements:

-* Node.js 10.x or 8.x
+* Node.js 12.x (10.x or 8.x may work, but are not supported)

 Yarn is not supported, only `npm` is.

-Change `proxy` in `package.json` to point to wherever you are running the Django backend.

 You should get up and running with the following commands:

-    git clone git@github.com:conikuvat/edegal-frontend
+    git clone git@github.com:conikuvat/edegal
-    cd edegal-frontend
+    cd edegal/frontend
     npm install
     npm start
     iexplore http://localhost:3000